freenode/web-7.0/content/pages/people.md

 projects that use freenode.

-The organisational structure of the freenode project can be split roughly into three teams, each with a designated representative or representatives, elected by the respective teams.
-In addition there is a representative of staff, who coordinates the project as a whole.
+The organisational structure of the freenode project can be split roughly into three teams, each with a designated team lead, elected by the respective teams.
+In addition there is a head of staff, who coordinates the project as a whole.

-- **tomaw** is representative of staff.
+- **tomaw** is head of staff.
-- **e** is representative of the development team, coordinating development of the software that we use to run the network, as well as web, tool and bot development.
+- **e** is head of the development team, coordinating development of the software that we use to run the network, as well as web, tool and bot development.
-- **glguy** is representative of the infrastructure team, coordinating the technical side of network operations to ensure things continue to run in a usable fashion and that we have the right hardware and server platforms in place to provide the services we want.
+- **glguy** is head of the infrastructure team, coordinating the technical side of network operations to ensure things continue to run in a usable fashion and that we have the right hardware and server platforms in place to provide the services we want.
-- **Fuchs** is representative of the projects and community team, coordinating group registrations, fostering a good relationship with communities using our services and communication via our various public channels.
+- **Fuchs** is head of the projects and community team, coordinating group registrations, fostering a good relationship with communities using our services and communication via our various public channels.